xxfoundation/xxnetwork-comms/mixmessages/README.md

 }
 ```

-Simply specifiy a type and name for each field, and set equal to its field number.
+Simply specify a type and name for each field, and set equal to its field number.

 For `cryptop`-type messages, you will likely need to wrap that message in a message of its own
 containing the `RoundID` and an array (aka `repeated`) of messages.
 This wrapper message represents